alan-turing-institute/AutisticaCitizenScience/project-management/engagement-guides/meet-up-sessions/invite-template.md

 **Sign up below**
 *Please add your name below if you are or would like to be involved in these activities*

+* Georgia Aitkenhead/ gaitkenhead@turing.ac.uk/ GeorgiaHCA

 ### Platform Development
 *The key technical skills for the platform development are: Django web development, GitHub, Python.
-We can also help you learn these skills if you would like to.*
+We can also help you learn these skills if you would like to.
+You can also add the contact details you would like to be used.*

 *Suggested activities*